Stars rally to beat Preds 4-2 in Winter Classic at Cotton

+“Let’s look at it from two sets of eyes.
+From a coaching perspective, we won the game.
+We battled back.
+We survived those early penalties and the guys kept battling and believing and doing what was necessary to get us back in the game,” Bowness said.

+“From a fan’s perspective, that was great hockey,” he said.
+“If I was out there watching that game and I was watching us on television, that was an awesome game.
+The whole thing was awesome.”

-DALLAS — Alexander Radulov scored the tiebreaking goal on a one-timer with just under 15 minutes left, Andrej Sekera quickly added another goal and the Dallas Stars beat the Nashville Predators 4-2 in the NHL Winter Classic on Wednesday.
+Alexander Radulov scored the tiebreaking goal on a one-timer with just under 15 minutes left and Andrej Sekera quickly added another goal for the Stars, who were down 2-0 after an extended Nashville power play in the opening minutes when Dallas forward Corey Perry got a game misconduct and was ejected for an elbow to the head of defenseman Ryan Ellis.

-The Stars scored four goals in less than eight minutes, overcoming a two-goal deficit after a game misconduct penalty early in the first period when Stars forward Corey Perry was ejected after he elbowed defenseman Ryan Ellis in the head.

-The power-play goal by Radulov from the right circle was the second of three goals for the Stars in the third period before 85,630 at Cotton Bowl Stadium in Dallas, the second-largest crowd to attend an NHL game.

 Nashville has lost three in a row, and is 11th in the West after making the playoffs last season — and losing in a six-game, first-round series against Dallas.

+Stars center Tyler Seguin, voted to the All-Star team this week, said when Radulov scored, it was the loudest cheers he had ever heard during a game.

+Radulov scored from the right circle on a power play, and Mattias Janmark had a goal and an assist in the third.
+John Klingberg assisted on both power-play goals to start the third before Sekera’s first goal in nearly three years.

-The Predators led 2-0 after Matt Duchene scored a goal and assisted on another by Dante Fabbro during the extended power play from Perry’s penalty less than three minutes into the game.
+The Predators led 2-0 after Matt Duchene scored a goal and assisted on another by Dante Fabbro after Perry’s penalty less than three minutes into the game.

 Ellis was down on the ice for a short time, before being helped off the ice.
 He was then taken to the locker room on a motorized cart and never returned.

-Predators coach Peter Laviolette said after the game that Ellis “got banged up pretty good” without providing a more detailed update.
+Laviolette said Ellis “got banged up pretty good” without providing a more detailed update.

 The hit by Perry came right after Ellis had gotten the puck in front of the blue line.
 Officials issued the game misconduct penalty after reviewing replay.